MohdIsmailMatAsin/OCEFILabel/README.md

 ###### **Warning:**

-###### Linux EFI Partition will be RENAMED!.
+###### <p align="justify">This is an alternative method.
+Linux EFI Partition will be RENAMED!.
 Use this method with pre-caution.
 [OpenLinuxBoot.efi](https://dortania.github.io/OpenCore-Multiboot/oc/linux.html#method-a-openlinuxboot) is not required.
 Manual config.plist editing is encourage.
+I will not responsible 100% if any issues regarding this method.
+Use official method instead if you have no problem with OpenCore Multiboot support.</p>

 ------